karschsp/band-names/BAND-NAMES.md

 * The Seat of Your Pants and The Flying Bys
 * The Second Fiddles
 * The Second Hands
 * The Secondhand Smokes
+* The Self-Referentials
+* The Shoestring Budgets
+* The Short Necks
 * The Short Straws
+* The Siblings
 * The Sideburns
 * The Sleestacks
 * The Sleeves
 * The Sliders
+* The Slim Pickers
 * The Sloppy Octaves
+* The Slump Busters
 * The Social Strategists
 * The Sore Thumbs
 * The Spacious Basements
 * The Spazfests
+* The Stop n Gos
 * The Straw Graspers
 * The Street Dates
 * The Strip Malls
 * The Subtle Promotions
 * The Sunday Bests
 * The Swashbucklers
+* The Switchback Strategies
 * The Tagalongs
 * The Time Stamps
 * The Tells
 * The Third Wheels
 * The Thoroughly Thrilled
+* The Three & Outs
+* The Tipping Points
 * The Traffic Cops
 * The Trophy Wives
+* The Twisted Limbs
 * The Twisted Haikus
-* The Unsocial Conventions
 * The Undercard
 * The Underestimators
 * The Understatements
+* The Unneccesaries
+* The Unsocial Conventions
 * The Used Shoes
 * The Utility Infielders
 * The Vicious Cycles